 The Gatehouse is for one or two Non-Smoking guests only.

-Unfortunately, the Gatehouse is not suitable for pets, and vice versa.
+Unfortunately, the Gatehouse is not suitable for pets or children, and vice versa.

 SIX BRIEF TESTIMONIALS: